null Skip to Content

 • Ceiling beam spacing is a matter of preference so there's no right or wrong answer!

-Ceiling Beam Spacing: What You Need to Know
+Ceiling Beam Spacing: Everything You Need to Know

 Ceiling beams add character and atmosphere to any room.
 Whether you're wanting to achieve a classic, modern, or rustic look, the addition of ceiling beams can bring out the best features of your home.